 Some issues arising from the phenomenon of crime in the community.
 The conflict of values and power inherent in the notion of crime.
 Traditional and current explanations of crime and deviance.
 The subject is interdisciplinary and socio-legal materials are used.
-Topics include: the problems of methodology, the dramatization of evil, the problems of defining crime, deviance and delinquency, learning values, psychological and sociological explanations in crime, theories of alienation and anomie, phenomenology and symbolic interactionism.
+Topics include: the problems of methodology, the dramatization of evil, the problems of defining crime, deviance and delinquency, learning values, psychological and sociological explanations of crime, theories of alienation and anomie, phenomenology, symbolic interactionism and the relationship between language and power.

-90.173 The Criminal Justice System S2 Hpw4 C3
+90.173 The Criminal Justice System

 The operation and main institutions of the criminal justice system.
-The materials are socio-legal in orientation, stress on process rather than legal rules.
-The historical, theoretical and political underpinnings of the system Its class nature and operation in the context of on-the-spot decision-making by criminal justice system personnel located within the broader structure and functions of the State apparatus.
+The materials are socio-legal in orientation; stress on process rather than legal rules.
+The historical, theoretical and political underpinnings of the system.
+Its class nature and operation in the context of on-the-spot decision-making by criminal justice system personnel located within the broader structure and functions of the State apparatus.